-1. Ear irritation causing scratching at the ears or head shaking
+- Ear irritation, leading to scratching at the ears or head shaking.

-2. A dark waxy or crusty discharge from the ear
+- A dark waxy or crusty discharge from the ear.

-3. Areas of hair loss resulting from self-trauma - scratching or excessive grooming
+- Areas of hair loss resulting from self-trauma caused by the dog’s scratching or excessive grooming.

-4. A crusted rash around or in the ear
+- A crusted rash around or in the ear.

-5. An aural hematoma - a large blood blister on the ear, caused by rupture of small blood vessels between the skin and cartilage - caused by scratching at the ears
+- An aural hematoma (a large blood blister on the ear, caused by rupture of small blood vessels between the skin and cartilage); this occurs due to the dog scratching at their ears.

 Skin lesions most frequently affect the ear and surrounding skin but occasionally other areas of the body may be affected.